-- Don’t go to bed hungry or full.
-Hunger and indigestion hinder sleep.
+- Avoid going to bed hungry or full.

 - Get regular exercise (3-4 times per week), but not right before you plan to go to sleep – mid-afternoon is best.

-- Use your bed only for sleep and sex (if it’s right for you).
+- Use your bed only for sleep (and sex).
 Avoid using it to study, eat, chat with friends, etc.

-- Don’t nap.
-But if you have to, do it before 3 pm and for less than an hour.
+- Take naps before 3 p.m. and for less than an hour.

 - Take warm shower or bath.

-- Set your body’s clock.
-Go to sleep and get up around the same time every day to set your body’s rhythm.
+- Go to sleep and get up around the same time every day to set your body’s rhythm.